Daily readings

 Saturday, November 21, 2026

 Presentation of The Blessed Virgin Mary.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationPresentation of The Blessed Virgin Mary